a tour guide is giving a tour of the Homestead parlor. Everyone in the photo is wearing a K95 mask.

 -Fr1785

-Participants may spend up to two hours in the bedroom.
+Participants may reserve up to two hours in the room.
 A small table and chair will be provided.
-Participants will experience the atmosphere of Dickinson’s corner bedroom, and enjoy the view from the Poet’s windows.
+Participants will experience the atmosphere of Dickinson’s corner chamber, and enjoy the view from the her windows.

 Program Guidelines: